Skip to content

 ex. /home/user/id_ed25519_pdc

-7) Where you want to save the generated SLURM script.
+7) Where you want to save the generated Slurm script.

 Specify which directory you want to copy.